Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/cursed-swipes/index.md

 links: ""

 logline: |
   Wildebyte returns to a familiar game, but finds it broken.
 It's empty, bad, barely fun.
-They discover a mystery and a special Ludramagic that might fix the game's flaws.
-As his nightmare becomes truth, however, they might be forced to use this magic no matter the cost.
+They discover a mystery and  special Ludramagic to fix the game's flaws.
+As their nightmare becomes truth, however, they are forced to use this magic no matter the personal cost.

 blurb: |
   The game Frustrated Pigeons is not how Wildebyte remembers it.
 It's worse.
 It's barely played.
 As they investigate the reason, they stumble upon a special type of Ludramagic that comes at a great cost.
 Mastery means enormous power, failure means a devastating curse.